Europa Universalis: Reception

-John Lee reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "a full-bodied simulation of European turmoil and global expansion between the 15th and 18th centuries, Europa Universalis isn't all that original, but if historic realism is your passion, you'll like what you see".
+The game received "favorable" reviews according to the review aggregation website Metacritic.
+John Lee of NextGen said, "A full-bodied simulation of European turmoil and global expansion between the 15th and 18th centuries, Europa Universalis isn't all that original, but if historic realism is your passion, you'll like what you see."
+Computer Games Strategy Plus gave the game acclaim while it was still in development in Europe.

-The game became a surprise hit for its great deal of depth and strategy.
-Paradox used this success to springboard other titles such as Victoria, Crusader Kings, and Hearts of Iron.

-The editors of Computer Games Magazine nominated Europa Universalis as the best strategy game of 2001, but ultimately gave the award to Civilization III.
-Europa Universalis received "generally favourable" reviews according to review aggregator Metacritic.
+The staff of Computer Games Magazine nominated the game for "Strategy Game of the Year" at the 11th Annual Computer Games Awards, which went to Civilization III.

-Legacy
+Sequels

-Europa Universalis was the first in the series, followed by Europa Universalis II, Europa Universalis III, Europa Universalis: Rome and Europa Universalis IV.
+Europa Universalis was the first in the series, followed by Europa Universalis II, Europa Universalis III, Europa Universalis: Rome, Europa Universalis IV, and Europa Universalis V.